rafalcode/streeb12days/ep6_geese.md

 **LK:** Towards the end of the war Sir Arthur you managed to escape from a Japanese Prisoner of War camp.

 **SA:** Yes that's right um
-our trawler bound for KL though the trawler never in fact reached Kuala Lumpur did it no never mind it no the um SAR read his ugly head and we became calmed and after a few days we're weak from lack of food and we decided the only thing to do was for one of us to be killed and eaten by the others.
+our trawler bound for KL.

+**LK**: Though the trawler never in fact reached Kuala Lumpur, did it?

+**SA**: No never mind it no the um SAR read his ugly head and we became clogged and after a few days we're weak from lack of food and we decided the only thing to do was for one of us to be killed and eaten by the others.

-**LK:** How did you decide who to kill what did you draw Lots H did you draw lots lots oh yes yes
+**LK:** How did you decide who to kill?

+**SA**: What?

+LK: Did you draw lots?

+SA: Lots?

+LK: Did you draw lots?

-I yes I drew a great deal I still do not particularly good at it but it's relaxing more of a hobby than anything else no I meant uh just little sketches sketches little things like that.
+SA: Lots? oh yes yes I yes I drew a great deal, I still do.
+Not particularly good at it but it's relaxing, more of a hobby than anything else no I meant uh just little sketches sketches little things like that.

-**LK:** But in the situation on the trawler when you had to kill these men did you draw lots?
+**LK:** But in the situation on the trawler when you had to kill these men, did you draw lots?

 **SA:** yes I've just said I I drew all the time now

 **LK:** I mean did you draw straws?

-**SA:** No I've
-never drawn a straw draw very easy to draw as well you come to think of it but not very attractive and quite honestly when you're sitting around on the point of murdering a fellow passenger I don't think it would have been really tful to do that Bes I can't really see the point in producing a a drawing of a straw however lifelike can't say it's selling very well I mean it's it's hardly a gypsy Woman with a tear is it?
+**SA:** No I've never drawn a straw draw very easy to draw as well you come to think of it but not very attractive and quite honestly when you're sitting around on the point of murdering a fellow passenger I don't think it would have been really tactful to do that.
+Besides, I can't really see the point in producing a a drawing of a straw - however lifelike - can't see it selling very well.
+I mean it's .., it's hardly a gypsy woman with a tear, is it?
 Andy Warhol might have U might have exhibited a straw in a can of Coke I

-**LK:** how did you decide which man to kill
+**LK:** How did you decide which man to kill?

-**SA:** Well not by sitting around doodling I can tell you that I mean oh I see oh yes um well a group of us got together in the in the stern and decided to U gang up on Davidson and one of was um
-Pickering I think it was said
-um he prefer it to be done fairly Dan
+**SA:** Well not by sitting around doodling I can tell you that!
+I mean, oh, I see, oh yes um, well a group of us got together in the in the stern and decided to U gang up on Davidson and one of was um Pickering I think it was said um he prefer it to be done fairly.

+LK: Dan Fairly?

-Fairley yes Jimmy Dan Fairley he was the quartermaster of great buddies with
+SA: Yes Jimmy Dan Fairly, he was the quartermaster of great buddies with Penrose that would be uh Chief Petty Officer Penrose?

-Penrose that would be uh Chief Betty officer Penrose yes Jimmy done fairly and chalky Penrose how were the men killed incidentally no they decided that rather than one of us being discussed and then eaten why didn't we all um chip in a toe rival one was tremendously relieved at that idea yes I can imagine you see because the street grings for some genetic reasons have
+SA: Yes Jimmy done fairly and Chalky Penrose.

+LK: How were the men killed incidentally

+SA: no they decided that rather than one of us being discussed and then eaten why didn't we all um chip in a toe rival one was tremendously relieved at that idea yes I can imagine you see because the street grings for some genetic reasons have